 4. Reassure them

 Some children might be afraid that they will lose other people that they love.
 Tell them that you will do everything you can to make sure that you are healthy.
-Reassure them that you will take care of them and that you will make sure that they are safe.
+Reassure them that you will take care of them and make sure that they are safe.

 Structure, predictability and routines help a child to feel safe.
 If your child seems to be scared, enhance the bedtime routine.
 Some children will be afraid to sleep; their fear of death might look like a fear of monsters or kidnappers.
-Tuck them in at night, read them a story, add a scent that is calming, turn down the stimulation and ask them about their feelings.
+Tuck them in at night, read them a story, add a calming scent, turn down the stimulation and ask them about their feelings.
 Remind them that they are safe.

 6. Practice self-care and self-compassion